 2. Long hours on important projects, elite status on two airlines, and juicy relocation packages seemed really appealing until I found myself missing out on family life, putting on weight, and wishing I lived where I have real friends.
 Is there a different path I can take?

 3. I totaled it up, and I have already earned $2M, $3M, or $5M in my life and all I have is $226,000 in my 401(K), $5637 in my checking account, and a tiny bit of equity in my home.
 Where in the world did it all go?

-Long story short about your personal finance coach
+Long story short about our family’s journey

-In 2010 I had $225,000 in student loans from my fancy-pants MBA degree and negative net worth.
+In 2010 I had $225,000 in student loans from my fancy-pants MBA degree from Duke, and negative net worth.
 We got crazed and unusual with our dollars, cleared the debt in a little over three years, and are now working toward our own version of financial independence.
 We did this by finding ways to significantly reduce our monthly outflow (by, like, 50%).
 And although it took intensity and focus, we weren’t suffering along the way.
 In fact, working on our budget brought us closer as a couple and as a family.

 I launched Design Independence to share what I've learned about personal finance over the last ten years.
 I talk about what I wish I’d known when I was twenty-five.